 Icelandic residents abroad, whether for work, study or travel, are further advised to check their health insurance and access to health care.

-All Icelandic citizens returning to Iceland from abroad are required to undergo 14-day quaranteen and the same applies to all residents of Iceland.
+All Icelandic citizens returning to Iceland from abroad are required to undergo 14-day quarantine.
+As of 24.
+April, this also applies to all foreign visitors to Iceland along with updated travel restrictions to Iceland.

 If you are traveling abroad, especially in areas where COVID-19 has been confirmed, you need to know the following: